Concordia University, St. Paul College of Nursing

-Where you study matters, which explains why so many students choose Concordia University.
+Where you study matters, which explains why so many students choose Concordia University, St. Paul College of Nursing.
 Our graduates don’t just earn a degree.
 They receive rich, relevant expertise in their respective fields, taught by engaging and knowledgeable instructors who are active in their professions, and inspired by Christian values.
 They also develop lasting relationships centered around the values of lifelong learning and growth, both personal and professional.

 Founded in 1893, Concordia St. Paul has seen a great deal of change over the past century and quarter, beginning as a small high school for young men preparing to enter the ministry of The Lutheran Church-Missouri Synod and growing into the diverse, outcomes-focused liberal arts university it is today.
 Offering more than 100 majors, minors and other programs, Concordia is recognized for providing exceptional academic value and return on investment for students.

-Today, Concordia is providing a new value for those who feel called to serve as nurses.
+Today, the Concordia University, St. Paul College of Nursing is providing a new value for those who feel called to serve as nurses.
 In 2020, we launched our 16-month Accelerated Bachelor of Science in Nursing program in St. Paul, Minnesota, as well as entered into a transfer partnership with Concordia University–Portland to continue their successful Accelerated BSN program in Portland, Oregon.
 A member of the Concordia family of universities, CUP announced its closure in the spring of 2020.
 Despite this, the demand for BSN-educated nurses remains exceptionally high on the West Coast, making this quality program essential to serving our nation’s health care needs.
 As such, we were proud to be able to continue this accredited program without interruption.

-The mission of the nursing program at Concordia University, St. Paul is to provide a transformative education for students to become exceptional nursing leaders who value lifelong learning, a spirit of inquiry, and are resilient within the dynamic healthcare environment.
-This is accomplished through the integration of experiential learning that is informed by Christian values, the liberal arts and sciences, and nursing knowledge.
-Graduates are prepared for informed living and dedication to holistic and evidence-based nursing practice that advocates for social justice, tolerates ambiguity, and improves health outcomes for diverse populations in the evolving global context of healthcare delivery.
+The mission of the Concordia University, St. Paul College of Nursing is to provide a transformative education for students to become exceptional nursing leaders who value lifelong learning, possess a spirit of inquiry and display resilience within the dynamic healthcare environment.
+This is accomplished through the integration of experiential learning that is informed by Christian values, the liberal arts and sciences and nursing knowledge.
+Graduates are prepared for informed living and dedication to holistic and evidence-based nursing practice that advocates for social justice, tolerates ambiguity and improves health outcomes for diverse populations in the evolving global context of healthcare delivery.

 Concordia University, St. Paul will be an exemplary, academically respected, Christ-centered nursing program that cultivates creative and innovative thinkers, while fostering meaningful partnerships in the healthcare community to collaborate on clinical and academic best practices.